varlackc/Cards/README.md

-# Cards
+# 🃏 Cards
-Program design to simulate a deck of cards
+This program is design to simulate the behaviour of a deck of cards